Claude Bosi: Career

 In 2010, Bosi took over the Wimbledon-based pub The Fox and Grape alongside his brother Cedrick.
 The duo reopened it as a gastropub whilst retaining the original name.
 The brothers had previously run a pub together in Yarpole, Herefordshire, until 2010.

 In 2016, Bosi took over The Swan Inn between Esher and Claygate.
 After extensive refurbishment the Inn reopened as a gastropub with luxurious rooms in May 2016.

 In July 2018, Bosi won the Chef Award at The Caterer's The Catey Awards.

 He appeared on BBC One's Saturday Kitchen in March 2012.
 Later in the same year Bosi was one of a number of chefs to work at "The Cube", a pop up restaurant sat on top of London's South Bank Centre.

 In 2018, Bosi partnered with Rémy Martin to open La Maison Rémy Martin, a Cognac cocktail and food pairing bar.

 Controversy

 In November 2012, restaurant blogger James Isherwood awarded Bosi's restaurant three out of five stars on Tripadvisor, reporting that the crab was overcooked.
 Bosi responded on Twitter: "I think your a Cunt and this its personal sorry...!!"
 During a heated exchange, he later tweeted at Isherwood: "Please buy yourself a pair of balls and play with them".
-In an article for the Guardian decrying the use of foul language by Bosi and other star chefs who he felt had ganged up on the "harmless" Isherwood, Luke Mackay – himself a chef – invited them to bully him instead: "#chefsunite?
+In an article for the Guardian decrying the use of foul language by Bosi and other star chefs, Sat Bains and Tom Kerridge who he felt had ganged up on the "harmless" Isherwood, Luke Mackay – himself a chef – invited them to bully him instead: "#chefsunite?
 My hairy, chef-whited arse they do."

 Personal life

 In January 2020, Bosi revealed that he had been refused permission to stay permanently in the UK after Brexit despite having lived in the country for 23 years.

+Claude has three children.
+A daughter from his first marriage, Paige (2005) and a son and daughter from his second, Freddie (2014) and Mabel (2020).